Careers

 - Maintains an ongoing dialogue with enrichment teachers and coordinates curriculum integration and implementation, as applicable;

-- Supervises and guides children left in his/her charge, within the classroom and on the playground until dismissed to a responsible adult;
+- Supervises and guides children left in his/her charge, within the classroom and on the playground, while maintaining accurate headcounts at all times, until dismissed to a responsible adult;

 - Maintains the safety and well-being of children, based on respect and consistent teachings of Montessori, by providing safe and prepared indoor and outdoor environments, which meet the unique needs of children at the program level;